UUIDs Explained: The Math Behind 36-Character Identifiers

 A practical decision guide:

-- Web app primary keys: UUIDv7 โ sortable timestamps keep your B-tree indexes happy.
+- Web app primary keys: UUIDv7.
+Sortable timestamps help B-tree indexes.

-- Content-addressable IDs (from URLs, names, etc.): UUIDv5 โ deterministic, reproducible, and you can derive the UUID without a database lookup.
+- Content-addressable IDs (from URLs, names, etc.): UUIDv5.
+Deterministic, reproducible, and derivable without a database lookup.

 Conclusion